greg-raven/grus/_posts/2012-02-29-feinstein-concealed-carry-reciprocity.md

 > "the right of the people to keep and bear arms shall not be infringed."

-It doesn’t say anything about rural areas vs. urban areas.
-It doesn’t specify how these arms must be carried.
+It doesn't say anything about rural areas vs. urban areas.
+It doesn't specify how these arms must be carried.
 It says ºshall not be infringed."

-Society is safer when the criminal don’t know who is armed, a fact amply supported by data showing reductions in crime in areas that have allowed concealed carry.
+Society is safer when the criminal don't know who is armed, a fact amply supported by data showing reductions in crime in areas that have allowed concealed carry.

 The president, the attorney general of the United States, the DHS, the DEA, and the ATF seem perfectly happy to supply guns to Mexican criminals, and to launder the proceeds of their illegal activities.
-All I’m asking for is recognition of my Constitutional rights
+All I'm asking for is recognition of my Constitutional rights

 [Greg Raven](https://www.gregraven.org/)